 While tipping is discretionary, it is common practice to give your guide and/or cook something extra for his services, advice and expertise.
-An amount of $10,00 – $15,00 per day depending on the number of people in your group, is reasonable.
+An amount of $ 8,00 – $10,00 per day per guest for the guide and cook each, is reasonable.

 Electricity and voltage

 In Tanzania the grid power / AC power in hotels and other accommodation is 220-240 volt.
 The adaptors, plugs and electrical sockets are ALL of the British type [3 prong plugs].
 The electricity supply can vary greatly so take this into consideration when using electrical equipment like laptops – they can be damaged due to this.

 A safari to a country like Tanzania is an adventure: the roads are mostly sandy and bumpy, and maintenance is minimal.
 The driving times for the routes we mention on our website are just an indication.
 Due to (weather) conditions, the real travel time can be much longer.